Beta is live, 0 / 200 seats claimed

 Same standup three days running

-When the standup message is >85% identical to yesterday's, it's not an update — it's a placeholder.
+When the standup message is >85% identical to yesterday's, it's not an update.
+It's a placeholder.
 Pickle catches the similarity and flags those days as zero-evidence.

 Real catch